 The CEM has two fault conditions that can be configured to warn the user of numerous conditions.
-The Fault condition 1 and Fault condition 2 menu items are used to configure when fault 1 or fault 2 are triggered, and how the fault should be presented.
-The controls for each fault condition operate the same way so, for simplicity, the manual shows only the menu items for Fault condition 1.
+The Fault condition 1 and Fault condition 2 menu items are used to configure when fault 1 or fault 2 are

 7.10.1.1.
 Fault Status